wangkuiyi/wangkuiyi.github.io/trio.md

-# Trio: Making Python's Coroutine Look Like Go's Goroutine
+# Trio: Simplifying Python Coroutines with Go's Goroutine Style

 Python has supported coroutines since versions 3.5 and 3.6.
 However, its implementation has been criticized for being unnecessarily complicated.